Keyboard shortcuts

 Supporting new chips

-In order to use user defined chips or gadgets in a harness it is necessary to implement a trait.
-This trait makes the chip or gadget compatible with the extraction system.
+In order to use user defined chips or gadgets in a harness it is necessary to implement a trait that makes it compatible with the extraction system.

 Let’s do a small refresher on why this is necessary.
 A harness can be defined as follows.